fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/spinw.rst

 .. note::
   If the benchmark problem uses random numbers in any way (e.g. `tobyfit`).
   A persisent seed needs to be set before simulate is run.
-  This make sure that it uses the same seed everytime :code:`simulate()` is ran.
+  This makes sure that it uses the same seed everytime :code:`simulate()` is ran.

   .. code-block:: matlab